ddonahue99/gerrit-slack/README.md

 :tada: :crystal_ball:
 ```
 Currently, the emoji fields don't hide if the checkbox is not checked, but the emoji fields are optional.
 If you leave them blank, it won't hurt Gerritbot.

+### NOTES
+If you have an asterisk'd project and a regular expression listed, it will only look for the regular expression inside the project.
+For example:

+`--- [project1*]`

+`--- ["test"]`

+The above will only return commits with "test" in the subject, inside project1.
+If you want to get all the updates from a project (asterisk'd project) and find all the commits with the regular expression, you will need to make two channel listings.
+Gerritbot will double post if the project is the same.